w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 For a demo about bags list see [this video tutorial](https://youtu.be/hIIZRJLrBZA).

-In Polkadot's NPoS nomination intents are placed in a semi-sorted list called [bags-list](https://github.com/paritytech/substrate/pull/9507).
+In Polkadot's [Nominated Proof-of-Stake (NPoS)](../learn/learn-consensus.md#nominated-proof-of-stake), nomination intents are placed in a semi-sorted list called
+[bags-list](https://github.com/paritytech/substrate/pull/9507).
 The Bags-List substrate pallet is designed to be self-maintaining, with minimal effort from the blockchain, making it extremely scalable.
 The bags list has two primary components, bags and nodes (or nominators' accounts), with